-The following FAQs have been drawn up to clarify what transport arrangements will be put in place from this academic year for pupils who are entitled to transport assistance from us.
-These arrangements apply to both mainstream pupils and those with special educational needs or disability (SEND) (unless otherwise stated below).
+We are aware that families have questions and concerns regarding the practicalities of transport arrangements due to the current Coronavirus pandemic.
+The following information clarifies what transport arrangements will be put in place from this September for pupils who are entitled to transport assistance from us.
+These arrangements apply to both mainstream pupils and those with special educational needs or a disability (SEND) (unless otherwise stated below).

 We will update these in line with any revisions to published government guidance.
 Please do check back regularly to stay informed.